core-wg/comi/draft-ietf-core-comi.md

 This attribute is set to the SID assigned to the datastore identity.
 When a unified datastore is implemented, the ds attribute is set to 1029 as specified in {{ietf-coreconf-sid}}.
-For other examples of datastores, see the Network Management Datastore Architecture (NMDA) {{RFC7950}}.

 ~~~~ abnf
 link-extension    = ( "ds" "=" sid )